 January 2019 Update: As we have traveled with few possessions we find that we want fewer and fewer.
 We now have all of our daily items in zippered pockets…no wallets or purses.
 And, of course, we have little interest in retail stores, since there is nothing we can buy that needs to be stored.
 Our only purchases are food, clothing, and toiletries.
 Since the world runs on items being bought, we are sort of the AntiChrists of retail.

 Many times when we talk to people about our lifestyle they say they would feel insecure without a house.
 If anything, having lots of possessions and a home that was a significant asset to us thousands of miles away from where we were traveling made us feel more insecure.
 We are so thankful not to have a house…we see home repair commercials and feel relief that we will never need to bother with any home ownership issues.
 We feel free, unencumbered by so much stuff that had trapped us.

 We started our adventure of “homelessness” on February 1, 2018.
 For the first nine months, we traveled across the US and Canada in the last vehicle we owned, attending several film festivals and taking several cruises along the way.
-We sold our truck on the way to the Los Angeles cruise port to take a one way cruise to Australia, which stopped in Hawaii, the Marquesas Islands, American Samoa, the Independent State of Samoa, Tahiti, Fiji, and New Caledonia on the way.
-As we write this, we are in Sydney, Australia, waiting for our next cruise to depart to continue our (current) one way trip around the world.
+We sold our truck on the way to the Los Angeles cruise port to take a one-way cruise to Australia, which opened our path to exploring Asia in 2019.